QuantEcon/lecture-source-py/source/rst/lu_tricks.rst

 There are two sources of deviation from the  form  of a Toeplitz matrix

 #.
-The first element differs from the remaining diagonal elements, reflecting the terminal condition
+The first element differs from the remaining diagonal elements, reflecting the terminal condition.

 #.
-The sub-diagonal elements equal :math:`\beta` time the super-diagonal elements
+The sub-diagonal elements equal :math:`\beta` time the super-diagonal elements.

 The solution of :eq:`onefoursix` can be expressed in the form